Sunday, June 30, 2024

 Wind River Mountains 1998

-Buffalos grazed the new grasses in the low valleys and my old man marveled at Old Faithful's punctuality.
+Buffalos grazed on the new grasses of the Paradise Valley the low valleys and my old man marveled at Old Faithful's punctuality.
 He had never been to this part of the West.

 "I wish your mother was with us."
-She had passed away in Boston from previous year.
+She had passed away from previous year.

 "Me too."
-My mother loved to travel and before her death she had asked me to be her eyes.
+My mother loved to travel and before her death she had asked me to be her eyes on the world.

 We spent the night near Inspiration Point and headed south in the morning.